Certified Personal Trainer: Level 1 Certification

 Students sitting for final exam must be:

-- 18 ears of age or older, and
+- 18 years of age or older, and

 - proof of current CPR/AED certification